nehalineogi/azure-cross-solution-network-architectures/README.md

 # appdev-database-networking

-This is a repo of cross solution network connectivity designs with Azure PaaS services and on-premise connectivity.
+This is a repo of cross solution network connectivity designs with Azure PaaS services, Azure Kubernetes Services and on-premise connectivity.
 The design are based on real world experiences working with Partners and customers in various ADS (Azure Design Sessions).
 The goal is to create a reusable reference architectures and content based on real world examples based out of working with partners and collaborating with cross solution CSAs.
 This repo will contain downloadable artifacts like visios, postman collections and test applications for various designs.
 Learn about tools of trades from various SME CSAs to validate designs,connectivity, view application and traffic flows.

 # Cross Solution Network Architectures